 - After that, you have 3 months to set up everything for the new company — bank accounts, assets, contracts, licenses.

 - Inform ACRA about proprietorship termination once you are done.
 That should also happen within 3 months after incorporation.
 Osome can do that for you, too.

 - You need to re-sign all the contracts (rent, suppliers, clients) to the new company.

 - Same goes for bank accounts: close the old ones, open new ones to the company name.
 You might want to inform your partners as this could mean a delay in processing invoices.

-- If your business needs a license (like a retail shop, a spa or a real estate agency), you’ll have to apply for a new one — these cannot be transferred.
+- If your business needs a license (like a retail shop, a spa or a real estate agency), you will have to apply for a new one — these cannot be transferred.

-- Consider which assets (like equipment, real estate or cash) you want to transfer.
-You might sell or lease them.
+- Consider which assets (for example, your equipment, cash, or even real estate) you want to transfer.
+If there are things you don't need anymore, you may want to sell or lease them.